The REAL Cost Of Starting A Business

 Employee expenses (Medical coverage & uniform)RM4,500

-To manage ongoing costs, you should consider developing a cash flow forecast.
+To manage ongoing costs, you should consider developing a cash flow forecast next.
 This will give you a sense of when money will be flowing in and out of your business over the coming 12 months.
-Other major elements that will influence your monthly budget are your food supply and utilities cost.
+If you are operating a cafe, other major elements that will influence your monthly budget are your food supply and utilities cost.
 Always stash away some cash for any overlooked or unexpected expenses.

 Launching a new business can be an exciting experience.
 However, getting caught up in the excitement and neglecting the financial details can often lead to failure.
 The best would be to observe and consult with others who have travelled the road before – you never know where the best business advice will come from.